atherv7/lumenQ/README.md

 ### Makefile Commands

 The project includes a top-level `Makefile` wrapper that automatically configures an optimized Release build configuration (`-O3`) and executes tests across all available CPU cores.
-The `Makefile` also allows benchmarking the current software.
+The `Makefile` also allows benchmarking the current software, and formatting the codebase.

 ```bash
 # Build the production library and all verification tools